jakubpulaczewski/pipeline-flow/docs/pages/intro/data_pipelines.rst

 ``pipeline-flow`` supports all three types of data pipelines: ETL, ELT, and ETLT.
 Each pipeline type has a unique structure and workflow, as described below:

-.. list-table:: Data Pipeline Types
+.. list-table:: Pipeline Types
-   :widths: 25 50
+   :widths: 15 75
    :header-rows: 1

    * - Pipeline Type